Angry Birds Blast

-Angry Birds Blast (stylized as Angry Birds Blast!) is a free-to-play tile-matching puzzle game, developed by Bandai Namco Studios and published by Rovio Entertainment in 2016 as a spin-off from the Angry Birds franchise.
+Angry Birds Blast (stylized as Angry Birds Blast!) is a free-to-play tile-matching puzzle game developed by MYBO and published by Rovio Entertainment in 2016 as an installment in the Angry Birds franchise.

 Gameplay

 Similar to other tile-matching games, balloons are cleared from the gameplay field in groups of at least two, adjoining in the same color.
 The game is divided into levels with specific goals, such as popping specific bird-shaped balloons, pigs, clearing bubbles from the field, or clearing the path for a hot air balloon to reach the top of the field.
 Similarly to the main franchise, the board may also contain wood and glass panels as obstacles.
 Power-ups can be earned for clearing larger groups of balloons, such as a column- or row-clearing rocket (5), a bomb (7), or a laser which removes all balloons of a single colour (9 or more).

 Boosters, including attacks and additional moves, can be purchased using silver coins earned whilst playing, or with gold coins, which are purchased via microtransactions.